Znackt/Zentry-CL/README.md

 # Zentry Clone

-A modern clone of Zentry.com built with cutting-edge web technologies.
+A modern clone of Zentry.com built with web technologies.

 ## Overview